GolangUA/workshops/shop/README.md

 Based on [fake](https://github.com/icrowley/fake) generate categories (two levels: 5-15 first level with 5-20 on each), items for 50-150 items on each category

-Note: for execution go inside container `docker-compose exec shop-api /bin/sh` and run task: `./app task seed`
+Note: for execution go inside container `docker-compose exec api /bin/sh` and run task: `./app task seed`

 ### 6. Implement handler logic

-Write business logic for select, filter of categories, items, creat and update orders
+Write business logic for selecting, filtering of categories, items, create and update orders

 ### 7. Implement tooling for shop admin